 Following the enactment of the Electric Service Customer Choice and Rate Relief Law (Public Act 90-0561) in 1997, ComEd and Ameren Illinois divested their generating plants to unregulated affiliates or third parties.
 They have no contracts for unit-specific physical delivery, other than certain Qualifying Facilities (as designated under the federal Public Utilities Regulatory Policies Act) contracts.
 As the utilities do not purchase and take title to electricity, the utilities' supply positions, other than RTO spot energy, are exclusively price hedges.

 MidAmerican has retained the resources that serve its Illinois customers; most of these resources are located outside of Illinois.
 MidAmerican allocates a portion of the capacity and energy from specified resources under its control for its Illinois eligible retail customers.
 Prior to the 2016 Plan procurements, the allocated capacity and energy from MidAmerican owned resources were sufficient to meet the needs of MidAmerican's Illinois eligible retail customers.
-Current and planned retirements among these resources are reducing the capacity available for allocation to MidAmerican's Illinois customers.
+Second retail customers.
 As a result, MidAmerican requested that the IPA procure the portion of energy and capacity that is not forecast to be met by the Illinois-allocated MidAmerican resources.
 Following the approach started for the 2016 Plan and continued under the 2017 and 2018 Plans, for the 2019 Plan, the IPA will procure the net energy requirements between MidAmerican's eligible retail customer load and the MidAmerican controlled generation allocated to its Illinois customers.
-The portion of MidAmerican's capacity requirements for eligible retail customers in Illinois not covered by MidAmerican's owned resources will be procured through the MISO PRA.
+The portion of MidAmerican's for eligible retail customers in Illinois customers in Illinois customers.